-- Establishing positive, supportive, secure working practices that put children first. - Ensuring we practice safer recruitment in checking the suitability of all staff who work in our school. - Keeping child protection issues at the forefront of our work and know who in the school the DSL is. - Ensuring that all staff implement procedures for identifying and reporting cases, or suspected cases of abuse and regularly reviews them. - Supporting children and young people in accordance with his/her agreed child protection plan. - We will follow the procedures set out by the CIOS SCB and take account of all guidance issued by the DfE, OfSTED and other significant bodies. - Ensure we have a DSL and a Deputy who have received appropriate training and support for their role (see training section). - Develop effective links with relevant agencies and co-operate as required with their enquiries regarding child protection matters including attendance at case conferences, if appropriate.
+- Establishing positive, supportive, secure working practices that put children first. - Ensuring we practice safer recruitment in checking the suitability of all staff who work in our schools. - Keeping child protection issues at the forefront of our work and know who in the school the DSL and DDSL are. - Ensuring that all staff implement procedures for identifying and reporting cases, or suspected cases of abuse and regularly reviews them. - Supporting children and young people in accordance with his/her agreed child protection plan. - We will follow the procedures set out by the CIOS SCP and take account of all guidance issued by the DfE, OfSTED and other significant bodies. - Ensure we have a DSL and a DDSL who have received appropriate training and support for their role and that we are adhering to Annex B of KCSIE September '19 (see training section). - Develop effective links with relevant agencies and co-operate as required with their enquiries regarding early help and child protection matters including attendance at case conferences, if appropriate. - Keep written, dated and signed records of concerns about "vulnerable" children including chronologies, even where there is no need to refer the matter immediately.

-- Keep written, dated and signed records of concerns about "vulnerable" children including chronologies, even where there is no need to refer the matter immediately.
-This includes the use of any screening tool that aids identification of Child Sexual Exploitation (CSE), Radicalisation, Female Genital Mutilation (FGM), on-line use or other such issues and that such records are securely placed. - Follow procedures where an allegation is made against a member of staff and that such procedures are robust to deal with any allegation and that clear records of investigations and outcomes of allegations are held on staff files. - Risk-assess any off-site activity, led by us, the school.
+This includes the use of any screening tool that aids identification of Neglect, Child Sexual Exploitation (CSE), Radicalisation, Children Missing Education, Female Genital Mutilation (FGM), on-line use or other such issues and that such records are securely placed.

+- Follow procedures where an allegation is made against a member of staff and that such procedures are robust to deal with any allegation and that clear records of investigations and outcomes of allegations are held on staff files. - Risk-assess any off-site activity, led by us, the Trust schools.

-3. Early Help:
+3. Early Help